Amex Cobalt vs. TD Aeroplan Visa Infinite

 • Early access to in-demand event tickets, reserved seating, and curated experiences through Amex Front Of The Line, Presale Tickets, and Reserved Tickets

-• Exclusive access to dining, entertainment, shopping, and wellness benefits and events through American Express Experiences
+• Exclusive access to dining, entertainment, shopping, and wellness benefits and events through Amex Experiences

-Compared to the TD Aeroplan VI, the Amex Cobalt’s benefits emphasize events and shopping rebates rather than fine dining and travel.
-You’ll get more use from them if you live in or near a major Canadian city stocked with partner hotels, stores, and venues.
+Compared to the TD Aeroplan Visa Infinite Card, the American Express Cobalt Card's benefits emphasize events and shopping rebates rather than fine dining and travel.
+You'll get more use from these features if you live in or near a major Canadian city stocked with partner hotels, stores, and venues.

 What we love about the TD Aeroplan Visa Infinite Card